 I have a made a “working” Stargate model from the SG1 TV-show.
-It spins, the chevrons move and lights up and when a correct address is dialed, the wormhole is established.
+It spins, the chevrons move and lights up and when a correct address is dialled, the wormhole is established.
 The wormhole is an infinity mirror effect.
-The gate is controlled with a DHD.
+The stargate is controlled with a DHD.
 You can check out the video presentation of the Stargate in action here:

 I like 3d printing, electronics, programming and making stuff.
-I also enjoy the Stargate TV-series and decided to make a “working” model of the gate as seen in the TV-show.
+I also enjoy the Stargate TV-series and decided to make a “working” model of the stargate as seen in the TV-show.

-- The Stargate ring spins and places the dialed symbol on the correct chevron as the traveler is inputting the address by using the DHD.
+- The Stargate ring spins and places the dialled symbol on the correct chevron as the traveller is inputting the address by using the DHD.

-- All 7 chevrons moves and lights up when engaged.
+- All 7 chevrons move and lights up when engaged.

 - The Stargate can dial any milky-way address used in the show.